Ada-Developers-Academy/core-unit-1/intro-to-oop-contd/projects-with-many-files.md

 ### So Many Ways to Import

-As we have shown, there are _many_ different syntaxes and strategies we can use to import modules.
+By now we've seen that there are _many_ different syntaxes and strategies we can use to import modules.
 If a particular import syntax works for a project, it's valid!

 Different situations will need to use different ways of importing.
 So we should be ready to see many styles of importing.
 We may even encounter styles that we haven't discussed that we might need to look up.
 That's ok!
 But we should feel confident that we can recognize importing when we see it!

-## Example Walkthrough: Restructuring a Project
+## Example Walk-Through: Restructuring a Project

 Let's return to Scarlet's project and see how she decides to reorganize her project.
 Remember that she started with a single file `main.py` that contained two classes, `Driver` and `Passenger`, and there was some main logic to create a `Passenger` instance.